MannParutthi/Travel-Booking-System/README.md

 <hr/>

-## Running the Server (Backend: API's)
+## <u> Running the Server (Backend: API's) </u>

-### Import the Project in IntelliJ
+## Import the Project in IntelliJ

 To import the project in IntelliJ, follow these steps:

 1. Open IntelliJ IDEA.
 2. Click on `File` in the top menu and select `Open`.
-3. Navigate to the directory where you cloned the repository and select the server folder 'Travel-Booking-System-Server/'.
+3. Navigate to the directory where you cloned the repository and select the folder.
 4. Click `OK`.

 IntelliJ will import the project and download any required dependencies.

-### Run the Application
+## Run the Application

 To run the application, follow these steps:

-1. Open the project in IntelliJ.
-2. In the project panel, navigate to `src/main/java/com/codeblooded/travelbookingsystem/TravelbookingsystemApplication.java`.
+1. In the project panel, navigate to `src/main/java/com/codeblooded/travelbookingsystem/TravelbookingsystemApplication.java`.
-3. Right-click on the file and select `Run TravelbookingsystemApplication.main()`.
+2. Right-click on the file and select `Run TravelbookingsystemApplication.main()`.
-4. Wait for the application to start.
+3. Wait for the application to start.
 You should see a message in the console saying `Tomcat started on port(s): 8081`.

-### Call and Test the API's using Swagger
+## Test the API's using Swagger (Testing during development)

+Swagger / OpenAPI, is a specification and toolset used to describe and interact with RESTful web services.

+With Swagger, we can use a web-based UI that allows interactation with the API endpoints and test its functionality.
+This UI is automatically generated based on the OpenAPI specification and provides a user-friendly interface for sending requests, inspecting responses, and debugging issues.

 To access Swagger, follow these steps: